chfour/mcman/README.md

 ### installing

-You will of course need java installed on your machine.
-For Debian and Debian-based distros you can install `openjdk-11-jre-headless`.
+You will of course need a java runtime environment installed on your machine.
+You can install the openjdk headless version.

 Also ensure that `screen` is installed.

 First of all, create a directory somewhere for your server.

 You will also need to download a server .jar first.
-I recommend [Paper](https://papermc.io/).
+I, and pretty much everyone else recommend [Paper](https://papermc.io/).

 Right now your directory structure should look something like this: